sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/ExternalContextAccess.md

 	}
 [:End:]

-This function's call is takes two parameters:
+A call to the [:emit:] function takes two parameters:

 * [:spacename:] is the variable which contains the reference to the space in which the event should be fired.
 * [:eventname:] is the variable which contains the event to fire.